wavefrontHQ/docs/pages/doc/ui_charts_faq.md

 * Dashboard 2 allows users to get details about the different availability zones.
 A variable (Availability Zone) is defined for that dashboard, and users can select a value for that variable.

+**Note** For this use case, a variable value that matches the point tag value must exist in dashboard 2.
+However, the point tag name and the variable name do not have to match.

+You can set this up as follows:
-* Inside dashboard 1, you've defined a drilldown link for each single stat chart that:
+1. Inside dashboard 1, define a drilldown link for each single stat chart that:
   - Goes to dashboard 2 when the user clicks one of the single-stat charts.
   - Passes the value of the `az` point tag in as the value of the `az` variable.
-  **Note** A variable value that matches to the point tag value must exist in dashboard 2.
-However, the point tag name and the variable name do not have to match.

   ![drilldown_definition](images/drilldown_1.png)

-* When the user clicks on a chart in dashboard 1 because it shows a critical value, the user is redirected to dashboard 2, and the variable is preset to show the environment that has the problem.
+2. When a user sees a critical value on a chart and clicks on that chart in dashboard 1, the user is redirected to dashboard 2, and the variable is preset to show the environment that has the problem.
   ![drilldown_target](images/drilldown_2.png)